-Victoria already has one on the lowest littering rates compared to other states and a CDS may further reduce litter.
+Victoria already has one on the lowest littering rates compared to other states and a CDS is likely further reduce litter.
+A reduction in littered containers has been recorded in South Australia, Northern Territory (46%) and New South Wales (28%) in the National Litter Report (2017/18).
 A Container Deposit Scheme will not reduce the impact of other types of litter in the environment, such as cigarette butts, which remain the most littered item in Victoria, by count, and plastic packaging.
 However, it may provide an opportunity to promote and encourage the community to consider other existing recycling programs for this material such as Terracycle or REDcycle.